-The school's or college's initial response to a report from a child is incredibly important.
+The school's initial response to a report from a child is incredibly important.
 How the school or college responds to a report can encourage or undermine the confidence of future victims of sexual violence and sexual harassment to report or come forward.